 9- Don’t Use Cruise Control on Hilly Roads

-The whole idea of switching to cruise control is to settle the car down at a consistent speed as you travel on a long smooth trip, which allows fuel saving.
+The whole idea of switching to cruise control is to settle the car down to at a consistent speed as you travel on a long smooth trip, which allows for fuel saving.

-But it is never intended for hilly roads, in a sense, it cannot handle the necessary acceleration and deceleration required by such ride.
-You would run into problem regardless you are going uphill or downhill.
+But it is never intended for hilly roads, in a sense, it cannot handle the necessary acceleration and deceleration required by such a ride.

-Simply put, nobody uses cruise control as they tackle the hills.
+Simply put, don’t use cruise control as you tackle the hills.

 10- Drive Within the Speed Limits

 It is more than just wasting money on unnecessary tickets.

 When you get to drive at a consistent speed, you save gas.